Restaurant Equipment Movers Near Me

 You probably want a moving company with a track record in moving restaurants like yours.
 Ask potential vendors for names of other customers they have moved or ask for referrals from people you know in the industry.
 Your real estate broker probably has other clients who have moved, and they may have suggestions for moving companies to consider (or avoid.)

 When you interview the moving company, get a sense of how they will approach your move.
 They should have a detailed plan for taking the kitchen offline, shutting down, preparing for the move, completing it, and then bringing the equipment back to working order in the new location.
 Since your operation is subject to a local health department’s regulatory oversight, the observation of applicable ordinances is critical.
-The mover should demonstrate familiarity with relevant aspects of those regulations as they intersect with the move process.
+The mover should demonstrate familiarity with relevant aspects of those regulations as they intersect with the move process and they must have proper equipment for packing and moving.

 Moving companies are regulated by different entities, depending on the scope of their transport.
 For example, any moving company that engages in moves between states is under the jurisdiction of the Federal Motor Carrier Safety Administration, or FMCSA, which maintains strict requirements for movers.
 But your restaurant relocation is much more likely to be a local move, and thus not subject to the FMCSA rules.
 Your moving company could be part of a national chain that adheres to those standards.
 It might be an industry specialist that works primarily on short-distance projects moving restaurants and other commercial enterprises.
 Check with your state department of consumer affairs and also the department of motor vehicles, which will have other regulations for intrastate moving companies.